-Following the entry into force of Solvency II, the SOLUNION Group calculates the Solvency Capital Requirement (hereinafter SCR) in accordance with the requirements of the methodology laid down in the regulation for its calculation, which is called the standard formula.
+The Solunion Group calculates the Solvency Capital Requirement (hereinafter "SCR") in accordance with the requirements of the standard formula, methodology established by the Solvency II regulations.

-The following is the composition of the Group's risk profile, which is based on the risks set out in the standard formula methodology and the percentage of regulatory capital required for each of them:
+The following is the composition of the Group's SCR, which is based on the risks set out in the standard formula methodology and the percentage of regulatory capital required for each of them:

-The Group's risks profile has remained constant throughout the year.
-The risk, which most intensely affects is Non-Life Underwriting, to which catastrophic Credit and Bonding risk mainly contribute, due to the recession risk that burdens the SOLUNION Group for 100% of the underwritten premiums.
-The next risk with the most impact is the Market, mainly due to the concentration of risk that the entity has in government bonds that are outside the European Economic Area.
+The Group's risks profile has remained constant over the previous year; in both 2019 and 2018, the risk, which most intensely affects is Non-Life Underwriting risk, to which catastrophic Credit and Surety risk mainly contribute, due to the recession risk that burdens the Solunion Group for 100% of the underwritten premiums.